Understanding delivery failures

 Email error messages (or "bounces") are qualified by the inMail process.
 SMS error messages (or "SR" for "Status Report") are qualified by the MTA process.

 Once a message is sent, the delivery logs allows you to view the delivery status for each profile and the associated failure type and reason.

-Messages can also be excluded during the delivery preparation if an address is quarantined or if a profile is blacklisted.
+Messages can also be excluded during the delivery preparation if an address is quarantined or if a profile is on the block list.
 Excluded messages are listed in the delivery dashboard.

 Delivery failure types and reasons

 There are three types of error when a message fails.
 Each error type determines if an address is sent to quarantines.
 For more on this, refer to Conditions for sending an address to quarantine